 Andrea grew up in Bradford, VT, where the abundance of public lands and hiking trails were the catalyst to an extended excursion in her early twenties to the Sierra Nevada’s and Rocky Mountains.
 Andrea spent many years on the west coast working in the National Parks and National Forests, spending seasons in the backcountry working on the country’s most well-known, long-distance national scenic trails.
-While off the grid, she emerged as the trail crew’s blind-folded re-bar pounding champion and set new records for her accuracy and strength.
-Trail crews gotta have fun somehow!
 A builder, maker, and doer by nature, it was no surprise that Andrea insisted on building her own roaster upon returning to Vermont for her latest endeavor.
 Andrea is undoubtedly a lifelong coffee lover and is thrilled to be taking this passion to the next level in the community where she grew up.

 Cal was raised in Woodstock, IL, loving the outdoors, exploration, and spreadsheets.
 After receiving a B.A. in Biology in Holland Michigan, an interest in natural sciences brought him to the west coast in 2010, finding work in natural resource management for the National Park Service and various conservation organizations.
 Cal’s natural inclination for data analysis proved to be a great skill for resource management and, now, starting a coffee roastery.
 Building on these skills, he continued learning web development and later built out UVCR’s website.
 He credits starting the day quietly with coffee as integral to success.
 Cal is happy to be back on the east coast—having spent summers as a kid visiting Nana in Vermont—and even more excited to be sharing great coffee in the region.